Dr. Gosch and program alumni answer questions from

 current students at an alumni-student event.

 Q: What is the quality of the student/faculty relationships?

-A: The MS in Counseling & Clinical Health Psychology program typically consists of about
+A: The MS in Mental Health Counseling program typically consists of about 30 students

-30 students per class year; therefore, students who attend PCOM should expect individualized
+per class year; therefore, students who attend PCOM should expect individualized attention

-attention from their faculty mentors.
-The majority of the program faculty are also
+from their faculty mentors.
+The majority of the program faculty are also working

 as well as job referrals.
 Many of our students enjoy collaborative relationships